themi/magrav/hat-pack/02-gans-production.md

 #### 4. Drying

-Only dry the GANS prior to use and to the degree required its eventual application.
+Only dry the GANS prior to use and to the degree required for its eventual application.

 a.
 Place GANS (colloid) in a shallow container.
 b.
 Leave in the open air or put under a heat lamp.